Bulimba, Queensland: Sports

 Bulimba Golf Club has a 9-hole golf course in Quay Street (27.4445°S 153.0514°E).

 Brisbane Sailing Squadron is at 128 Quay Street beside the Brisbane River (27.4446°S 153.0510°E).

 The Bulimba Sports Club is the home of the Riverside Rebels rugby union club.

 Despite its name, the Morningside Scout Group holds meetings and activities at Balmoral Park.

 Despite its name, Bulimba Memorial Bowls and Community Club is in neighbouring Balmoral.
 It offers competitive and social lawn bowls.

 Other sporting facilities in the area include the Bulimba Women's Hockey Club, Bulimba Cricket Club, Brisbane 18 Footers Sailing Club, and Southside Eagles Football Club.

 Transport

 CityCat ferry services stop at Bulimba's two ferry wharves located on Oxford Street and Apollo Road while a Cross River service to Teneriffe ferry wharf stops at Oxford Street.
-Bulimba is also serviced by Brisbane Transport buses, on route numbers 230, P231 and 232.
+Bulimba is also serviced by Transport for Brisbane buses, on route numbers 230, P231 and 232.